Change the text color to :

 part 1 of 2

-Another golden morning arrived, identical to an untold number of golden mornings that had arisen forever.
-Jared and Amia awakened from their peaceful slumber.
-They knew not how long they had lived in the garden, but they had no memory of a past and little concept of a future.
+Another golden morning was born, identical to an untold number of golden mornings, which had arisen forever.
+Amia and Jarred, awakened from their peaceful slumber.
+They knew not how long they had lived in the garden, but they had no memory of a past or little concept of a future.
 The garden was their life, and all they knew about existence.
-The garden provided all their needs, and Jared felt contented and at peace.
+Jarred loved the garden, and nurtured it with care.
+He found fulfillment and purpose caring for the trees and vineyards in this place, and he felt contented and at peace.

-Each day Jared tended and cared for the fruit and nut trees while Amia prepared their food and kept their comfortable dwelling.
-At the end of each day’s labor, they would sit and relax on the tiled patio and sip the wines produced from their vineyards.
-This is how they had lived for as long as they could remember; it was all they knew.
+Each day Jarred tended the garden, while Amia prepared their food and kept their comfortable dwelling.
+In the evening they would sit on the tiled patio, and sip the wine produced from their vineyards.
+This is how they had lived for as long as they could remember, it was all they knew.

-Surrounding the garden was an infinite sea of sand.
-Jared knew not how far the desert extended, nor did he care.
+Surrounding the garden was an infinite sea of golden sand.
+Jarred knew not how far the desert extended, nor did he care.
 He did not desire to leave the security of the garden.
-For him, Amia and his garden were all that mattered, and he would have been content to dwell in this simple and perfect world for eternity.
+Amia, and his garden were all that mattered to him and he would have been content to dwell in this simple and perfect place for eternity.

-Jared could not calculate the distance of the mirage, but it gleamed in magnificent splendor.
-The mirage appeared as a castle made of gold, with a base of precious stones.
-Bolts of lightning and powerful beams of colored light emanated from the castle, and its glory appeared to connect it to the heavens.
+Each evening as they rested on the terrace, a mirage appeared on the far horizon.
+The apparition puzzled Jarred, and enamored Amia.
+Jarred could not calculate the distance of the mirage, but it gleamed in magnificent splendor.
+The mirage appeared as a castle made of gold, with a base of precious stone’s.
+Bolts of lightning and powerful beams of colored light emanated from the palace, and its glory seemed to connect it to the heavens.
+Jarred could not determine if the castle of light was an apparition or a glorious star that ruled the cosmic infinitude.

-One evening, Jared was resting, satisfied in his accomplishments for the day, when Amia spoke to him, saying, “My dearest Jared, do you never ponder the magnificence of the castle perched in the infinitude?
+“My dearest Jarred, do you never ponder the magnificence of the kingdom perched in the infinitude?
 Do you never desire to know its depth or height?
 Do you never long to explore its mystery, or desire to sense the beauty and majesty it surely contains?”

-Amia knew the garden was an oasis of security and that Jared was her wise and noble mate.
+Amia knew the garden was an oasis in a burning a sea of uncertainty, and that Jarred was her wise and noble mate.
 She did not wish to disturb him.
-Although the garden was a fortress from deprivation, she still longed to sense the wonders of the mirage on the far horizon: Amia’s heart was not satisfied.
+Although the garden was a fortress from deprivation, she still longed to sense the wonders of the castle on the far horizon.

-Amia knew as well that Jared possessed superior reason, but her will was more powerful than his.
-She never broached the subject of the mirage again, but Jared was now aware of her discontent.
-The seed of her longing had been sown, and in time the seed took root in Jared’s unstained mind.
+Amia knew as well, Jarred possessed superior reason, for he was first.
+But through the long course of the ages she’d grown to understand that her will was more powerful than his.
+Amia never broached the subject of the mirage again.
+But the seed of her discontent had been sewn, and had taken root in Jarred’s unstained mind.

 * * *